CalARVRCourse-Fall2023/hw3-ar-game/README.md

 ### Raycast Manager

 Any code that uses the ARRaycastManager to select objects in the scene need to be updated to use **Touch** instead of Mouse.
+Also note that the ref keyword is removed from the second parameter to Raycast
 ```C++
 Vector2 touchPosition = Input.mousePosition;
 if (raycastManager.Raycast(touchPosition, ref hits, TrackableType.PlaneWithinPolygon))